Ganrokh/100-days-of-code/log.md

 **Thoughts:** Thanksgiving forced me to take a few extra days off than I had planned.
 I started with JavaScript practice to clean a bit of dust off the gears.
 I began researching ES6 via FreeCodeCamp.
 Because I'm new to JavaScript, I don't really understand what bits I've learned are a part of base JS and what bits are a part of ES6, although I do see value in the ES6 bits that I'm learning.

 That didn't really make sense.
 What I'm trying to say is that I see the value in ES6, but when I master JS, I'm not sure if I'll be able to tell ES6 apart from base JS.

+### Day 38: Thursday, November 29th, 2018

+**Today's Progress:** Return to DOM manipulation practice.

+**Thoughts:** It's been two weeks, and I really should have finished the DOM Manipulation section on Udemy before Thanksgiving.
+Oh well.
+I backtracked a bit to refresh myself.
+I think this is easy to pick up, it just takes practice to remember the right syntax.